What to Wear to Yoga Class: 2026 Studio Style Guide

 • Four-way stretch fabrics that don't restrict movement

-According to Elle's fitness fashion editors, "fitted doesn't mean uncomfortable—look for pieces that hug your body without constriction, allowing you to focus on your breath and movement rather than adjusting your clothes."
+Fitted doesn't mean uncomfortable—look for pieces that hug your body without constriction, allowing you to focus on your breath and movement.

 Yin and Restorative Yoga